-On this page our Las Vegas criminal defense attorneys discuss the Nevada crime of shooting guns from cars or buildings.
-For more information, scroll down.
+In this article, our Las Vegas criminal defense attorneys discuss the following topics re. shooting guns from cars or buildings.

 Note that firing a gun at or into a car or building is an entirely separate crime in Nevada.
 Learn more about shooting a firearm at a vehicle or structure (NRS 202.285).

-Under NRS 202.287, it is crime in Nevada to “maliciously or wantonly” fire a gun – or cause a gun to be fired – from inside a structure or vehicle.
+Under NRS 202.287, it is a Nevada crime to “maliciously or wantonly” fire a gun – or cause a gun to be fired – from inside a structure or vehicle.

 It does not matter whether the bullet stays within the structure or vehicle or is shot out of the structure or vehicle.
 Nor does it matter whether you are on top of, underneath, or inside the structure or vehicle.